HasteGaming/classic/docs/charter.md

 ### I'm a Tank!
 Should I flask?

-- If you headlining the raid?
+- Are you headlining the raid?
 Probably.
 - Off-tanking?
 Rare circumstances

 ## Appendix